Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 ## Explore your logs

-Grafana Explore not only lets you make ad-hoc queries for metrics, but lets you explore your logs as well.
+IESG Explore not only lets you make ad-hoc queries for metrics, but lets you explore your logs as well.

 1. Click the menu icon and, in the sidebar, click **Explore**.
 1. In the data source list at the top, select the **Loki** data source.